IbrahimTanyalcin/taskq/README.md

 - While you are loading, you cannot control the iief, but since the pushed function has access to the exported variables, you can decide to execute or not execute this function based on some exported variables.

 ### Example - 7

+> Summary: Any pushed function in the main thread or dynamically loaded script can export a variable.
+These variables are accessible to all the functions.
+The life cycle of these exported variables are till the end of the main thread, where they are ultimately flushed automatically.

 > scriptDynamic2.js: